-AIFF announces Football Masters Course, signs MoU with Cadiz CF | Goal.com
+AIFF announces football Masters course, signs MoU with Cadiz CF | Goal.com

 AIFF's Masters course is expected to help meet the management needs of Indian football as it provides hands-on experience and training on every aspect of football in India and abroad.

-Mr. Enrique Perez, Corporate and Business Director, Cadiz Football Club added, “We are thrilled to open up the best practices of our club for the benefit of AIFF Masters students and give them the opportunity to learn how to successfully manage a Football Team and a Club with the highest standards in the world.
+Enrique Perez, Corporate and Business Director of Cadiz FC added, “We are thrilled to open up the best practices of our club for the benefit of AIFF Masters students and give them the opportunity to learn how to successfully manage a football team and a club with the highest standards in the world.
 Our team of managers, coaches, sports scientists, players and support staff are looking forward to sharing their knowledge and experience with the students over the course of one whole month!”